Faculty & Staff

 Data and Statistics of Drug Policy

-Christopher M. Jones, PharmD, DrPH, MPH (CAPT U.S. Public Health Service), is the director of the National Center for Injury Prevention and Control.
-Prior to becoming the director of NCIPC, Dr. Jones served as deputy director of NCIPC.
-In this role, he served as the primary scientific advisor to the NCIPC director and other senior staff on science issues in public health, clinical care implementation, epidemiology, biostatistics, economics, and behavioral science.
+Christopher M. Jones, PharmD, DrPH, MPH (CAPT U.S. Public Health Service), is the director of the Center for Substance Abuse Prevention at SAMHSA.
+Prior to becoming Director of CSAP, CAPT Jones served as the director of the National Center for Injury Prevention and Control at the Centers for Disease Control and Prevention.
+In this role, he provided scientific leadership and overall management of the Center, including driving the Center’s strategic direction and advancing the Center’s priorities of preventing drug overdose, suicide, and adverse childhood experiences.
 As the Associate Director, he lead strategic planning efforts and the development of innovations across Injury Center programs and topics; lead a team of scientists and public health practitioners to advance innovative approaches to using data to inform prevention efforts, built partnerships to advance public health data and surveillance, and strengthened interagency and nongovernmental collaborations on injury and violence prevention.
 He also served as a senior scientist conducting epidemiological and policy research.

 Amanda Latimore, Ph.D.